hbx-luv/codetango/README.md

 You need to run `ionic build` in the root of the project to get the static webapp built for deployment in `www/`.
 At that point you can just `firebase deploy --only hosting -P [env]` to deploy just that content.
 Here are some aliases in the `package.json` and other quick commands:

 You can deploy to either the `dev` database or the `prod` database.
-By default, when serving the application, it uses the `dev` project so we don't mess with `prod` data.
+By default, when serving the application, it uses the `dev` project, so we don't mess with `prod` data.
 These configurations are stored in `environment.ts` and `environment.prod.ts`

 Deploy everything in one go:
 `npm run deploy:dev`